 Entering God’s New Covenant

-That first covenant was only with the nation of Israel, so it excluded Gentiles.
-(Ex 19:3-6) It even specified how they were to treat foreigners differently than their fellow Israelites, which created an ethnic barrier between them.
-(Deut 14:21; 15:3; 17:15; 23:20) Gentiles were excluded from citizenship in Israel and the covenant God made with them; therefore, they were totally separated from God.
-(Eph 2:11-12)
+That first covenant with Israel excluded Gentiles (Exod.
+19:3-6).
+It even specified how they were to treat foreigners differently than their fellow Israelites, which created an ethnic barrier between them (Deut.
+14:21; 15:3; 17:15; 23:20).
+Excluded from Israel and the covenant God made with them, Gentiles remained separated from God (Eph.
+2:11-12).
+The Bible calls that covenant the old covenant.

-The new covenant God promised to make with Israel is totally different, even including Gentiles and changing their relationship with the Jews.
-Through his death on the cross, Jesus destroyed the barrier between Jews and Gentiles — by abolishing the Law of Moses with its commandments and regulations — and reconciled them both to God.
-(Eph 2:14-16) That was such a radical departure from the first covenant that, in the first few years after Jesus’ death, the first believers or Christians were all Jews and had difficulty believing that Gentiles could become Christians. (see Acts 10:1-11:18) Today, Gentile Christians far outnumber Jewish believers, or Messianic Jews.
+Through his death on the cross, Jesus destroyed the barrier between Jews and Gentiles — abolishing the Law of Moses with its commandments and regulations — and reconciled them both to God (Eph.
+2:14-16).
+That was a radical departure from the old covenant and the first believers or Jewish Christians didn’t believe Gentiles could enter the covenant (see Acts 10:1-11:18).
+Today, Gentile Christians far outnumber Jewish believers, or Messianic Jews.

-In other words, by dying for the sins of the whole world, Jesus removed that which separated us from God and made it possible for anyone to enter covenant with him.
-(1 Jn 2:2) Gentiles may now enter the new covenant God made with Israel, and he uses that to make the Jews envious.
-(Ro 11:11)
+In other words, by dying for the sin of the whole world, Jesus removed what separated us from God and made it possible for anyone to enter covenant with him (1 John 2:2).
+Gentiles may now enter the new covenant God made with Israel, and he uses that to make the Jews envious (Rom.
+11:11).

 Now let’s consider how God made this covenant and how we enter it.